Skip to main content

 REFERENCES

 Centers for Disease Control and Prevention (CDC).
-(2022c).
-HIV prevention and care for transgender people. https://www.cdc.gov
+(2025b).
+Communicating with and about people with disabilities. https://www.cdc.gov/disability-and-health/articles-documents/communicating-with-and-about-people-with-disabilities.html

 Centers for Disease Control and Prevention (CDC).
-(2021).
-Transgender and diverse persons. https://www.cdc.gov
+(2025c).
+Disability barriers to inclusion. https://www.cdc.gov/disability-inclusion/barriers/index

 Domogauer J, Cantor T, Quinn G, & Stasenko M. (2022).
 Disparities in cancer screenings for sexual and gender minorities.
 Current Problems in Cancer, 46(5), 1–11. https://doi.org/10.1016/j.currproblcancer.2022.100858